 RFM Analysis Notebook

-This notebook covers two versions: - License plate version — for parking data without a membership system - Member ID version — for businesses with an app or registered accounts (more accurate)
+This notebook covers two versions: - License plate version — for parking data with no membership system - Member ID version — for businesses with an app or registered accounts (more accurate)

-All examples use the parking system tables: parking_history, payment_history, and member_vehicles (the app membership table).
+All examples use parking system tables: parking_history, payment_history, and member_vehicles (the app membership table).

-See SQL Patterns for the building blocks used here, and Pandas Notebook for the Python data manipulation layer.
+See SQL Patterns for the building blocks used here, and Pandas Notebook for the Python data work.

 What is RFM?